Recommendations

 Self-driven algorithms (Popular Products, Popular Products in Category, New Products, Bestsellers) are calculated based on the history of orders and views on your site.

-Product-focused algorithms analyse the interaction of all users with the products on the site and suggest the most viewed or most purchased ones.
+Product-oriented algorithms analyse the interaction of all users with the products on the site and suggest the most viewed or most purchased ones.

 Algorithms and display locations